Niall McGinn: Aberdeen (first spell)

 In 2014–15, McGinn scored two goals in the Europa League Qualifiers in a 5–0 win over Daugava Rīga in the first leg of the tie, following up with his second in a 2–1 win over FC Groningen.
 On 30 August 2014, McGinn's first domestic goal of the season came in a 1–0 win over Partick Thistle.
 On 22 December, McGinn signed a contract extension, staying with the Dons until Summer 2017.

 In the 2016–17 season, McGinn and Aberdeen finished as runners-up in all three domestic competitions, losing out to his former club Celtic in all of them.

 Gwangju

 In June 2017, Gwangju FC's Director of football Ki Young-ok, father of former Celtic midfielder Ki Sung-yueng, made McGinn an offer to join the club.
-On 4 July, McGinn joined Gwangju as the K League's first player from Northern Ireland.
+On 4 July, McGinn joined Gwangju as the K League's first player from the United Kingdom.
 McGinn struggled to settle in Korea, and it was mutually agreed to end his contract in November 2017.

 Aberdeen (second spell)

-On 28 December 2017, Aberdeen re-signed McGinn on a three and a half year contract, officially rejoining the club on 1 January 2018.
-He again finished on the losing side to his former employers when Celtic defeated Aberdeen 1–0 in the 2018 Scottish League Cup Final, having also finished in second position behind them in the 2017–18 Scottish Premiership.
+Despite receiving offers from Hearts and Hibernian, on 28 December 2017, McGinn resigned for Aberdeen on a three-and-a-half-year contract, officially rejoining the club on 1 January 2018.
+He again finished on the losing side to his former employers when Celtic defeated Aberdeen 1–0 in the 2018 Scottish League Cup final, having also finished in second position behind them in the 2017–18 Scottish Premiership.